Sean Williams – Rider and Racer

 The Time Trial is a race against the clock and a race against yourself.
 It’s the one discipline a bike rider really gets to know their limits.
 The test is an art form that requires constant practice and dedication.
 It also makes for great training in multisport disciplines, and my many years racing the TT has proved a real advantage in my new found aspirations to perform in Duathlon and Triathlon.

+Swimming, Cycling and running.
+It’s now I’m thankful for all the cycling I have done because it helps me immensely to gain back the time I lose in the water.
+My swimming is improving, but slowly, and my running is more than good enough to gain me even more time over my swimming losses.
+In fact, I think the cycling has helped me gain a good ability to run very quickly.
 In 2016 I decided to try and qualify for the GB Age Group team at the World Duathlon Championships in Spain and to qualify I had to first get a result at the National Duathlon Championships in Windsor.
 I finished 5th in my age group at Windsor, qualified then travelled to Spain where I finished 8th in the world from 45 finishers, and 4th Brit.
 The race consisted of a 10k run, 25mile bike finishing with a 5k run.
 I completed the course in 2h12mins.
+Most recently, Oct 2019, I qualified for the 2020 European Duathlon Champs in the 50-54 age group race in Spain next march.
+I finished with the third fastest time in that age group at the Bedford Autodrome Standard Distance race and quailified automatically for a place in the GB team.

 Out and About

-You'll probably spot me out on the bike either training or racing.
-I am currently racing the SpyVelo CX Cup races and local Tris and Duathlons.
+You’ll probably spot me out on the bike either training or racing.
+I am currently racing local Tris and Duathlons.
 I also run in many of the running events including park run occasionally.
 You might even spot me drowning in the pool or being hammered by the waves in my wetsuit at Colwell, Totland and Yaverland.